mmbot/mmbot/README.md

 For more info read the [getting started guide](https://github.com/PeteGoo/mmbot/wiki/Getting-Started)

 ## Adapters
-Currently the only implemented adapter is for [jabbr](https://jabbr.net) but the implementation is extremely similar to Hubot so other adapters could easily be added.
+Currently adapters exist for [jabbr](https://jabbr.net), [HipChat](https://www.hipchat.com/) and one-to-one Google Talk but with plans to add a CampFire adapter soon.
+The implementation is extremely similar to Hubot so other adapters could easily be added.

 ## Scripts
 Writing scripts is easy.
 You can either implement the IMMBotScript interface and register your script or you can write a simple [scriptcs](http://www.scriptcs.net) script and drop it into a scripts folder beside the MMBot runner executable.